stevenchadburrow/AcolyteHandPICd32/README.md

 <a href="http://elm-chan.org/">http://elm-chan.org/</a> for a bunch of projects, including MMC (aka SDcard) and FatFs.<br>
 <a href="https://github.com/deltabeard/">https://github.com/deltabeard/</a> for a bunch of projects, including Peanut-GB and MiniGB-APU projects.<br>

-*** Board Edits: Removed the 74HC273 entirely and directly connected latch inputs to outputs.
-Also added 6-bit audio DAC to PORTH pins. ***

 <b>Older picture of PCB with 74HC273 installed and without audio DAC installed.</b>
 <br>
 <img src="BOARD-PICTURE.jpg">